Soul Nomad & the World Eaters: World Eaters

-Thuris is the second World Eater that the main character encounters and is, physically, the weakest of the three.
-He has the ability to become invisible.
+The second World Eater that the main character encounters.
+He is physically the weakest of the three, but has the ability to become invisible.
 Following the defeat of Gig, Thuris created the cult of Thurists by leading his followers into worshiping him as a god.
 When Gig converses with him, he tells Thuris that he had become more like a human.
-Later on in the story, he reveals that it was he who brought the plague of Scarlet Iago upon the world.
+Later on in the story, he reveals that he was responsible for spreading the plague of Scarlet Iago upon the world.
 Gig describes him as the most intelligent World Eater and the one he disliked the most.
-Upon his defeat, Thuris commits suicide by blowing himself up and spreading the disease Scarlet Iago as a result.
+Upon his defeat, Thuris commits suicide by blowing himself up, spreading Scarlet Iago as a result.